 Virgin Atlantic's Breed Restrictions

 Per Virgin Atlantic pet policy, pets cannot travel in the cabin.
-Instead, pets travel in the secured, heated and air-conditioned compartment of the hold.
-For this reason, the airlines do permit brachycephalic breeds.
-These animals have a flatter face with a snub or pug nose, which can make breathing more difficult and increase the risk of overheating.
-Specific breeds prohibited by Virgin Atlantic include Persian cats and English bulldogs.
-Per the UK's Dangerous Dogs Act, the airline also does not accept bookings for Pit Bull Terriers.
+Instead, pets travel in the hold's secured, heated, and air-conditioned compartment.
+For this reason, the airlines do not permit brachycephalic breeds that have flatter faces with snub or pug noses, making breathing more difficult and increasing the risk of overheating.
+Specific species prohibited by Virgin Atlantic include Persian cats and English bulldogs.
+Additionally, per the UK's Dangerous Dogs Act, the airline does not accept bookings for Pit Bull Terriers.

 Virgin Atlantic's Pet Carrier Size Requirements

-Virgin Atlantic's minimum size permitted for pet carriers is 71L x 52W x 54H centimeters.
-Your pet's carrier must offer enough room for the animal to stand up, turn around and lie down.
-There must be at least 5 centimeters of room between the top of your pet's head and the roof of the carrier.
+Virgin Atlantic's minimum size for pet carriers is 71L x 52W x 54H centimeters.
+Your pet's transport must offer enough room for the animal to stand up, turn around, and lie down.
+There must be at least 5 centimeters of space between the top of your pet's head and the roof of the carrier.
 The airline specifies a few additional requirements for each pet carrier:

 - Wood or hard plastic construction